survivejs/webpack-book/manuscript/developing/04_linting.md

 ### Extension Tips

 * ESLint supports ES6 features through configuration.
 You will have to specify the features to use through the [ecmaFeatures](http://eslint.org/docs/user-guide/configuring.html#specifying-language-options) property.
-* There are useful plugins, such as [eslint-plugin-node](https://www.npmjs.com/package/eslint-plugin-node), [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react), [eslint-plugin-promise](https://www.npmjs.com/package/eslint-plugin-promise), [eslint-plugin-compat](https://www.npmjs.com/package/eslint-plugin-compat), and [eslint-plugin-import](https://www.npmjs.com/package/eslint-plugin-import), that you might want to consider integrating to your project.
+* Plugins, such as [eslint-plugin-node](https://www.npmjs.com/package/eslint-plugin-node), [eslint-plugin-react](https://www.npmjs.com/package/eslint-plugin-react), [eslint-plugin-promise](https://www.npmjs.com/package/eslint-plugin-promise), [eslint-plugin-compat](https://www.npmjs.com/package/eslint-plugin-compat), and [eslint-plugin-import](https://www.npmjs.com/package/eslint-plugin-import), are worth studying.
 * Most IDEs and editors have good linter integration so you can spot issues as you develop.
 * To learn about ESLint customizations options and how to write an ESLint plugin, check out the *Customizing ESLint* appendix.